Olatunjym/CICD-PIPELINE/README.md

     Version Control: Git
     Build Tool: Maven
     Container Orchestration Tool: Kubectl
-    Code Analysis: SonarQube
-    Security Scanning: OWASP Dependency-Check, Trivy
-    Monitoring: Prometheus
+    Monitoring: Datadog

 CI/CD Pipeline Overview
 Infrastructure Provisioning
     Utilized Terraform to provision the Virtual Private Cloud (VPC) for the EKS cluster.

 EKS Cluster Configuration
     Created a modularized Terraform configuration for setting up the EKS cluster.

 Jenkins Shell Script Setup
     Configured a Jenkins shell script for installing and configuring the necessary tools and dependencies, including Java, Git, Maven, Jenkins, Terraform, Kubectl, Docker, and Helm.
-Integrations
-Integrated SonarQube for code analysis, OWASP Dependency-Check for identifying known vulnerabilities in dependencies, and Trivy for container image scanning.

 Jenkins Setup
-Configured Jenkins and installed essential plugins such as Docker, Kubernetes, SonarQube, OWASP Dependency-Check, Trivy, and Prometheus Metrics.
+Configured Jenkins and installed essential plugins such as Docker and Kubernetes

 ECR Image Repository Creation
     Set up an Elastic Container Registry (ECR) repository to store Docker images.

 EC2 Instance Modification
     Modified the EC2 instance to communicate with the ECR repository by adjusting the IAM role.

 Jenkins Pipeline Setup
     Created a new pipeline item in Jenkins and configured build triggers using GitHub webhooks and SCM polling.

 Usage
     Clone this repository.
     Ensure Jenkins, Docker, and Kubernetes are properly configured.
     Set up the required IAM roles for communication with ECR.
     Configure Jenkins with the necessary plugins and integrate SonarQube, OWASP Dependency-Check, and Trivy.
     Create a new pipeline item in Jenkins and configure the build triggers.
     Reference the Jenkinsfile path for pipeline execution.

 Contributors
-Your Name or Organization
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+Adeteye Michael